v-hx/icbc_practice/README.md

 - Tested on Python 3.11
 - Virtual environment, see <https://github.com/pyenv/pyenv>
 - `pip intstall -r requirements.txt`
+- Datasets are not commited, add them and define the paths in `config.py`
-- See `config.py` and adjust as required
+- See `config.py` and adjust any other confiuration as required

 ### Run locally